“Democratic” and “Reactionary” aren’t words that you often hear used to describe the same political thinker, or the same

 And this didn’t happen because the supporters of democracy were on the losing end of any sort of armed struggle.
 There was no epic battle between those who wanted the Supreme Court to decide whether praying in the public schools should be prohibited and abortion should be legalized, and those who wanted that power to stay with voters or their elected representatives.

 In the old days, that's what it would have taken.
 For example, when Oliver Cromwell decided that the House of Commons - which he led - should govern England alone and leave no power in the hands of the King or the House of Lords, he had to establish parliamentary supremacy by the sword.
-Establishing judicial supremacy in the United States didn't take that kind of effort; in other words, the 1960s didn't end with Earl Warren giving the order to behead the leading Senators and the last Speaker of the House.
+Establishing judicial supremacy in the United States didn't take that kind of effort; in other words, the 1960s didn't end with Earl Warren giving the order to behead the last Speaker of the House.

 No, what happened was that the Warren Court made a number of power grabs which made a lot of conservatives mad, but not mad enough to put any pressure on the government to do anything about it.
 There were people like George Wallace who, perhaps without intending it, devoted their careers to convincing the American public that the main purpose of states’ rights was to defend segregation.
 And on the other side there were technocratic liberals who were fine with the destruction of representative government as long as it meant they could have their civil rights reforms a few years earlier than Congress and the state houses would have gotten around to passing them.